WoR-Workinprogress-images_1.4.1.jpg

 Scientific collaborators : Dr. Clea Parcerisas, Dr. Marine Severin

-Sound recordings : Elise Guillaume, The Flanders Marine Institute (VLIZ), Belgium (2021) : LifeWatch observatory data : Broadband acoustic sensor network in the Belgian Part of the North Sea, and Michel André, Laboratoire d’Applications Bioacoustiques, Universitat Politècnica de Catalunya, BarcelonaTech (UPC).
+Sound recordings : Elise Guillaume, The Flanders Marine Institute (VLIZ), Belgium (2021) : LifeWatch observatory data : Broadband acoustic sensor network in the Belgian Part of the North Sea, and Prof. Michel André, Laboratoire d’Applications Bioacoustiques, Universitat Politècnica de Catalunya, BarcelonaTech (UPC).

 Sound mix: Grady Steele